-Hello People!
+Hello World!

 My Ideal Home:

-- Active people who are home most of the time
+- Someone home most of the time

 Experience Level:

-- Recent experience with an active pup a plus
+- Rescue dog experience a plus

 My name is Romeo and I’m a gentle and loving senior bichon with quite a story to tell!
 So let’s get started!